MicrosoftDocs/minecraft-creator/creator/Documents/StyleGuide.md

 Even then, note that only the dimension name is capitalized, and not the name of the block itself.

+> **Note**: Blocks like "netherite" and "netherrack" *are not* capitalized because they do not contain "Nether" as a separate word.

 ### Items

-Items are only capitalized when they are unique, or when they contain the name of a dimension.
+Items are only capitalized when they contain the name of a dimension.
 Keep in mind that items made from any material *are not* capitalized, such as:

 * netherite axe
 * heart of the sea